Prediction magazine: Hate Something

 It was an advert for diesel engines.

-I've just looked it up on the internet.
-The song was called The Grrr Song and was by a band called Be Nice to the Pigeons.
+Accompanying it is a song, which I've just looked it up on the internet.
+It's called The Grrr Song and was by a band called Be Nice to the Pigeons.

-For some reason I always used to think that the words were by PJ O'Rourke.
-This is probably because PJ O'Rourke has done a few Honda adverts himself, and this particular advert definitely bore some of the hallmarks of his style.
-I wouldn't be surprised if he hadn't picked the song himself.
+For some reason I always used to think that the words were sung by PJ O'Rourke.
+This is probably because he has a similar voice, and this particular advert definitely bore some of the hallmarks of his style.

-As it happens the song was by written by Wieden and Kennedy and was sung by Garrison Keillor.
+As it happens it was by written by Wieden and Kennedy and was sung by Garrison Keillor.

 "You hate something, you change something; hate something, change something, make something better."